Logo of AccediaContact us

 - Gabriela Nenova, Software Consultant

-2. do your homework before each interview
+2. Do your homework before each interview

 When starting your career as a software engineer you should be aware of the fact that different employers also have different expectations.
 When applying for a job it is very important to take the time to understand what the company does, what is their technology stack, as well as their culture and values.
 At Accedia for example first and foremost we take value in you and your personality.
 We are looking for people with common believes and ethics, someone who is eager to learn and advance in his career path.
 We encourage personal development just as much as professional and strive to create a safe space where both individuals and teams are celebrated.

 Before each job interview, once you familiarize yourself with the company and the stack you will be working with, it’s time to start revising.
 Go through all the basics.
-Even the ones you are confident wont come up during the interview process.
+Even the ones you are confident won‘t come up during the interview process.
 Be sure that the interviewer will leave no stones unturned when it comes to quizzing you.
 You need to be confident in what you know and don’t be afraid of what you don’t.
 Often interviewers pay more attention to the way you think and the logic you apply rather than necessarily finding the expected outcome.
 If you feel stuck on a question, write it down and ensure the interviewer that you will do your best to research the topic and be more prepared next time.
 Because essentially that is a big part of being a software developer – stumbling upon issues and researching your way out of them.

 - Vladimir Kostov & Daniel Georgiev, Software Consultants

-3. work on your personal portfolio
+3. Work on your personal portfolio

 It is vital for all software developers to constantly practice their craft.
 What better way to advance your skills than to work on personal projects and give life to your very own solutions.
 You can start small.
 Nobody expects you to create something complex from the get-go.
 You can do whatever you are interested in – a game, a small mobile application – the sky is the limit.
 Arriving for a job interview with a prepared portfolio with your past projects whether personal or professional will definitely impress your future employer.
 This shows self-initiative and proactivity and gives you the opportunity to discuss your own projects, work that you are excited and passionate about.
 You know the ins and outs of those solutions so use that to your advantage.
 And don’t forget, the more in-depth you go about your own work during the interview, the fewer questions you will have to answer about technology basics and theory.